Alcohol and Drug Program

 Alcohol and drug use and abuse pose risks to the health, safety and educational/occupational experience of our students and staff.
 The negative impact of student alcohol/drug abuse is often felt in the broader community through noise, vandalism, vehicle crashes and use of community resources such as police and paramedics.
 Through our alcohol and drug programs we seek to reduce and prevent problems associated with alcohol and other drug use by students of UW Tacoma.

-The alcohol and drug program is housed within the Student Health and Wellness department in the division of Student Affairs.
+The alcohol and drug program is housed within the Student Health and Wellness department in the division of Student & Enrollment Services.
 It serves as a resource to the UW Tacoma community for alcohol and drug related programming.
 Our services include alcohol and drug education presentations, policy and program coordination, community outreach, resource development and research.

 E-CHUG (On-line self assessment)